sahilkappu/Socialite-Login-s/README.md

 ## Usage

-Once your setup is complete, users will be able to log in using their Google, GitHub, or Facebook accounts.
+Once your setup is complete, users will be able to log in using their Google or GitHub accounts.
 The authentication flow will redirect them to the appropriate social provider's login page, and upon successful authentication, they will be redirected back to your application.

 ## Contributing